inet-framework/inet-tutorials/wireless/doc/step5.rst

 In this step, we make our model of the physical layer a little bit more realistic.
 First, we turn on interference modeling in the unit disc radio.
-By interference we mean that if two signals collide (arrive at the receiver at the same time), they will become garbled and the reception will fail.
+By interference, we mean that if two signals collide (arrive at the receiver at the same time), they will become garbled and the reception will fail.
 (Remember that so far we were essentially modeling pairwise duplex communication.)